fury-gl/fury/docs/source/posts/2024/2024-06-26-week4-wachiou-bouraima.rst

 In order to optimize performance, I've started exploring and implementing lazy loading.
 This week, the focus was on the following points:

 - Getting to grips with how the lazy loader works
-- Implementing some small script to understand how the Lazy loader works
+- Implementing some small script to understand how the lazy loader works
-- I also read the SPEC1 document available at `SPEC1 <https://scientific-python.org/specs/spec-0001/>`_.
+- I also read the SPEC1 document available at `SPEC1 <https://scientific-python.org/specs/spec-0001/>`_
 - Understanding the benefits of lazy loading and how it can be applied to the FURY code base
 - Planning the integration of lazy loading into the FURY code base